-- Printing temperature: BVOH struggles to stick at flat printing surface especially if they are made from PLA, inducing warping.
+- Printing temperature: BVOH struggles to stick on flat printing surfaces especially if they are made from PLA, which induces warping.
 To prevent this you can increase the printing temperature of BVOH so it adheres better to the material.

-Hotend cleaning is key to prevent clog issues
+Hotend cleaning is key to preventing clog issues

 We usually recommend cleaning the hotends from time to time or after changing the material used.
-Nevertheless, when it comes to water-soluble materials as BVOH it is really useful to clean the hotend after each print to avoid clogs.
+In spite of this, when it comes to water-soluble materials such as BVOH, it is recommended to clean the hotend after each print to avoid clogs.

 How to properly dry BVOH

-It is mandatory to keep BVOH dry to achieve the best printing results.
+It is required to keep BVOH dry to achieve the best printing results.

-BCN3D created the Smart Cabinet to keep dry all kinds of materials.
-However, if you don't have one you can use any other device knowing that it is better not to dry it for more than 16 hours or at a higher temperature than 60ºC.
-If you do so, BVOH will become highly brittle.
+BCN3D created the Smart Cabinet to keep all types of printing material dry.
+Be aware, that if you have other means of keeping your filaments dry, don't dry for more than 16 hours or at a temperature higher than 60ºC.
+Otherwise, your BVOH will become highly brittle.

 How to effectively dissolve it

 Once the print is done you'll need to remove the support material.
-Following these steps you will save time during this process:
+The following steps will save you time during this process:

-1. Remove all the BVOH you can with your hands or using pliers to save some time.
+1. Remove all the BVOH you can with your hands or pliers to save time.

-2. Immerge your print in hot water to reduce dissolution time.
-You must know that water can't exceed 50ºC when your material is PLA or Tough PLA.
+2. Immerse your print in hot water to reduce dissolution time.
+The water cannot exceed 50ºC when your material is PLA or Tough PLA.

-3. Shaking the print when is in the water can speed up the process.
+3. Slowly moving the print back and forth in the water can speed up the process.